 The Authority understands the importance of openness and transparency in setting pay and grading for staff.
 It aims to have clear written policies that ensure decisions on pay are fair, consistent and equitable across the workforce.
 It will consult with stakeholders on remuneration and pay and grading structures within the Authority to ensure that the views of the workforce are considered.
 A periodic review will be conducted to ensure that salaries take account of and reflect the work and responsibility of jobs undertaken by the Authority's employees.
 The Authority recognises its responsibility to its employees that salary levels are seen as fair across the organisation from top to bottom.

-It is vital that the Authority can demonstrate value for money particularly for senior roles within the organisation whilst at the same time being able to be in the best position to recruit and retain talented people to work in the organisation.
+It is also vital that the Authority can demonstrate value for money particularly for senior roles within the organisation whilst at the same time being able to be in the best position to recruit and retain talented people to work in the organisation.

-The Authority's current senior management structure consists of a Chief Executive, a Deputy Chief Executive, a number of Heads of Service and a Director of Public Health delivering a range of services for its communities through a number of delivery models.
+The Authority's current senior management structure consists of a Chief Executive and a number of Heads of Service and a Director of Public Health delivering a range of services for its communities through a number of delivery models.
 The Authority continues to deliver services in house but also has arrangements in place to deliver specific services with a range of partners in the public, private and voluntary sectors.

-The Authority employs approximately 2,750 people (excluding school based employees) of which 12 posts are Chief Officer positions.
+The Authority employs approximately 2,755 people (excluding school basedemployees) of which 9 posts are chief officer positions.
 These posts represent less than 1% of the Authority's overall workforce.